lispBM: A Lisp for Microcontrollers

 Below, you can find performance charts illustrating LispBM’s performance on a set of benchmarks:

-If you’re interested in the technical details and benchmarks, you can explore our benchmark code here:
+If you’re interested in the technical details and benchmarks, you can explore our benchmark code here

-Other Lisp based Languages for Microcontrollers
+Other Lisp-based Languages for Microcontrollers

 Explore a range of Lisp-like programming languages that are tailored for microcontroller development.
 These languages are designed to thrive in resource-constrained environments, making them ideal choices for embedded systems.
 Whether you’re looking for a lightweight solution or a minimalist Lisp dialect, these languages offer unique approaches to microcontroller programming.